Aging and society: Digital world

 In a world increasingly relying on digital technologies, older adults face higher risks of social exclusion and prejudices (see digital ageism).
 Generational segregation naturalizes youth as digitally adept and the old as digitally inept.
 Older adults' experiences are often excluded from research agendas on digital media.

 Political struggle against ageing

 Though many scientists state that radical life extension, delaying and stopping ageing are achievable, there are still no international or national programmes focused on stopping ageing or on radical life extension.
 There are political forces staying for and against life extension.
 In 2012 the Longevity political parties started in Russia, then in the US, Israel and the Netherlands.
-These parties aim to provide political support to anti-ageing and radical life extension research and technologies and want to ensure the fastest possible and at the same time the softest societal transition to the next step: radical life extension and life without ageing, that will make it possible to provide the access to such technologies to the most of the currently living people.
+These parties aim to provide political support to anti-ageing and radical life extension research and technologies and want to ensure the fastest possible and at the same time the softest societal transition to the next step: radical life extension and life without ageing, that will make it possible to provide the access to such technologies to most of the currently living people.
+Societal effects of negligible senescence describes the possible societal outcomes if ageing is successfully treated.